BouncyButton/bayes-point-learning/doc/quick_start.rst

     $ cd doc
     $ make html

-4. Setup the continuous integration
+5. Setup the continuous integration
 -----------------------------------

 The project template already contains configuration files of the continuous integration system.
 Basically, the following systems are set:

-* Travis CI is used to test the package in Linux.
-You need to activate Travis CI for your own repository.
-Refer to the Travis CI documentation.
-* AppVeyor is used to test the package in Windows.
-You need to activate AppVeyor for your own repository.
-Refer to the AppVeyor documentation.
-* Circle CI is used to check if the documentation is generated properly.
-You need to activate Circle CI for your own repository.
-Refer to the Circle CI documentation.
 * ReadTheDocs is used to build and host the documentation.
-You need to activate ReadTheDocs for your own repository.
-Refer to the ReadTheDocs documentation.
-* CodeCov for tracking the code coverage of the package.
+* (TODO) CodeCov for tracking the code coverage of the package.
 You need to activate CodeCov for you own repository.
-* PEP8Speaks for automatically checking the PEP8 compliance of your project for each Pull Request.

-Publish your package
+6. TODO Publish your package
 ====================

 .. _PyPi: https://packaging.python.org/tutorials/packaging-projects/